Dusty-Hordofel/biloko-mern-ecommerce/README.md

       II. import rating() in <SingleProduct/>

 131. Show Average Rating in Home Page
+      I. update <SingleProduct/> informations.
+      II. add the Number of rating in showAverage() and update style.
+      III. addd show the rating in <Productcard/> using <SingleProduct/> script

 132. Related Products Backend
 133. Show Related Products